1. About

 The same rule applies to object headers, which are the (obj_id, 0) pair (headers with Extra Tag Info store their object id in the low bits of obj_id and have an implicit chunk id of 0).

-This scan order visits chunks exactly newest to oldest, as ordered by Sequence Number.
+This scan order visits chunks exactly newest to oldest, as ordered by sequence number.

 9.1.
 Block Pre-Scan